Hedwig and the Angry Inch (musical): Australia

-Hedwig and the Angry Inch had its Australian premiere at The Clarendon Guest House in Katoomba with a special out of town season playing from July 7-28, 2006.
+Hedwig and the Angry Inch had its Australian premiere at The Clarendon Guest House in Katoomba with a special out of town season playing from July 7–28, 2006.
 The season sold out and the production moved to Sydney opening on August 9, 2006, at Newtown on Enmore Road after the initial season of 4 weeks was extended and played a sold out 12-week season.
 The production moved to Melbourne for a 4-week season at the Athenaeum Theatre.
-The production was produced by David M. Hawkins with choreography by legendary Ross Coleman starring iOTA as Hedwig and Blazey Best as Yitzak.
+The production was produced by David M. Hawkins with choreography by Ross Coleman starring iOTA as Hedwig and Blazey Best as Yitzak.
 The production returned to Sydney for a 12-week season at the Tom Mann Theatre in Surry Hills.
-And got five-star reviews from all outlets and won a Helpmann Award for Best Actor In A Musical for iOTA, a Sydney Theatre Awards for Best Musical, Best New Artist for iOTA, and A Green Room Award for Best Actor In A Musical for iOTA.
+It won a Helpmann Award for Best Actor In A Musical for iOTA, a Sydney Theatre Awards for Best Musical, Best New Artist for iOTA, and A Green Room Award for Best Actor In A Musical for iOTA.

 In 2008 the production toured to QPAC in Brisbane with the role of Hedwig played by Michael Falzon and the role of Yitzak by Lucinda Shaw.
 A season was also presented at The Metro Theatre in Sydney with the same cast.

-A highly acclaimed cast recording was released of the Original Australian cast in 2007 with iOTA and Blazey Best.
+A cast recording was released of the Original Australian cast in 2007 with iOTA and Blazey Best.

 In 2025, a new Australian tour produced by GWB Entertainment featured Seann Miley Moore in the role of Hedwig and Adam Noviello in the role of Yitzhak, playing in Adelaide for the 2025 Adelaide Festival, Melbourne for the 2025 Rising Festival, and Sydney.

 Austria

 On March 23, 2006, Hedwig and the Angry Inch premiered at Metropol Wien in Vienna, with Andreas Bieber as Hedwig and Anke Fiedler as Yitzhak; director and costume design by Torsten Fischer; drummer Markus Adamer; bass guitarist Matthias Petereit; guitarist Harry Peller; guitar and keyboards by Bernhard Wagner; and German translation by Gerd Koester and Herbert Schaefer.

-In January, May, June 2023, and October 2024, Drew Sarich performed as Hedwig in Das Vindobona in Vienna with Ann Mandrella as Yitzhak; director Werner Sobotka; costume design by Metamorkid; drummer Titus Vadon; bass guitarist Harald Baumgartner; guitarist Chris Harras; keyboard and guitar by Felix Reischl; and German version by Wolfgang Böhmer and Rüdiger Bering.
+In January, May, June 2023, and October 2024, as well as February/March 2026 Drew Sarich performed as Hedwig in Das Vindobona in Vienna with Ann Mandrella as Yitzhak; director Werner Sobotka; costume design by Metamorkid; drummer Titus Vadon; bass guitarist Harald Baumgartner; guitarist Chris Harras; keyboard and guitar by Felix Reischl; and German version by Wolfgang Böhmer and Rüdiger Bering.